Since early in my Christian walk, the ceremony involving little pieces of bread and micro-shots of grape juice never made sense to me.

 It is a compound of “dia” (through) plus “krino”, meaning distinguish or decide, and often translated ‘judge’.

 When I see these words; “separately thoroughly”, “withdraw”, “oppose”, one angle I take on this phrase “recognizing the body” is that it’s a call to be close enough to have conflict.
 Unless you are interacting that closely you will not, shy of a special revelation, be able to discern who the members of the Body are around you.
-I don’t just meaning discerning that they are members, I mean discerning who each is individually; bearing with each one even to the point of contention.
-One who does not engage this process eats and drinks judgement on himself because he lives a lie if he lacks this connection and still calls it ‘church’.
+I don’t just meaning discerning that they are members, I mean discerning who each is individually; bearing with each one, even to the point of contention.
+The person who does not engage this process eats and drinks judgement on himself because he lives a lie if he lacks this connection and still calls it ‘church’.
 That’s the point of 1 Corinthians 11:27-34; it was Paul’s word of correction to the church about how what they said they were doing, and what was actually happening, were two different things.

 And yet today there remains a pattern of pulling a few verses from this passage to bolster a tradition of holy crumbs.

-At this point I want to clarify that when I see verse 29 promising “judgement” for the person who does not recognize or discern the body, I don’t assume some special act of judgement by God, I look at “judgment” as the natural consequences of the duplicity.
+At this point I want to clarify that when I see verse 29 promising “judgement” for the person who does not recognize or discern the body, I don’t assume some special act of judgement by God, I look at “judgment” as the natural consequences of that person’s duplicity.
 Carry that thought into the next verse:

 “This is why many are sick and ill among you, and many have fallen asleep.”